Upcoming Information Sessions

 The following student learning outcomes are skills, behaviors, and attitudes cultivated in students seeking the Associate of Applied Science in Nursing:

-• Adhere to professional standards to provide safe, effective, and competent nursing care.
+- Adhere to professional standards to provide safe, effective, and competent nursing care.

-• Provide nursing interventions to promote, restore and maintain the patient’s physical
+- Provide nursing interventions to promote, restore and maintain the patient’s physical health across the lifespan.

-• Adapt and provides specialized nursing care and clinical judgment based on knowledge
+- Adapt and provide specialized nursing care and clinical judgment based on knowledge of developmental, biological, psychological, sociocultural, and spiritual differences in patients.

-• Uses nursing knowledge, clinical judgment, skills to provide and promote safe nursing
+- Uses nursing knowledge, clinical judgment, skills to provide and promote safe nursing practice while providing empathetic and compassionate care.

 How do I apply for the Nursing Program?